 It is correct that the OID measures both Stokes vector (I) and (V), however (I) was neglected to be mentioned as the results of (V) are the focus of this study.
+This has been clarified within the text.

-For clarity line 96 will be updated using "With the 905 nm the OID is able to measure both the first Stokes parameter (I) as well as the fourth Stokes parameter (V) (Liou and Yang, 2016; van de Hulst, 1981).
-The fourth Stokes parameter (V) is the focus of this study, and the 1550 nm wavelength channel is not used.
+Changes: The text at lines 94 - 96 was updated to "With the 905 nm the OID is able to measure both the first Stokes parameter as well as the fourth Stokes parameter (Liou and Yang, 2016; van de Hulst, 1981).
+The fourth Stokes parameter is the focus of this study, and the 1550 nm wavelength channel is not used in the analysis."